 Learn to inspect your equipment regularly.
 If you see tiny holes, tape them quickly before they get bigger.
 Order new lines if they start to fray.

-Preventing Horse-shoe, and Riser-Twists, Nose-down spiral, etc. If you fall into the canopy, start swimming..
+Avoiding Cascades, Preventing Horseshoe, and Riser-Twists, Nose-down spiral, etc. If you fall into the canopy, start swimming.

 Learn Spin, 2-stage Stall, Stable Flyback, and Deep Stall, Clearing a cravat without using Stabilo most of the time